 Standard of the month: Making tracers work for you

-Briefings on The Joint Commission, July 1, 2009
+Briefings on Accreditation and Quality, July 1, 2009

 Tracer methodology, used by The Joint Commission since 2004, has increased the focus on the patient care process at the point of care.
 During many surveys, the frontline staff nurse becomes one of the most critical players in not only the tracer process, but also in the survey itself.
 To me, that makes sense, because frontline staff nurses spend the most time with patients.